-Boldr is raising money to support the Community Pantries initiative in the Philippines.
+Boldr is raising funds for Community Pantries initiative in the Philippines.
 To learn more about this initiative, read below.
 To support, please go to our fundraising campaign through GoFundMe.

 Watch our CEO & Founder David Sudolsky’s message: